 Once learned the dance enriches any salsa dance, general dancing abilities, and the understanding of Cuba’s culture and music.
 If you let the dance get into your soul it might even touch you in unpredictable ways, giving confidence in authentic expressions, and assertive playfulness with our sexuality and attraction.

 With the strong influence of Rumba in Salsa it’s hard going through an entire party of Salsa without hearing Rumba Guaguanco at least once – it is one of the few dances every Cuban Salsa dancer needs to get to know to fully enjoy and understand Salsa.

 Our course will be very structured, handling the basic steps in the beginning and building up to short routines.
 Once we are confident in them we go

 The course includes 8 lessons, each going through key subjects and a Rumba routine to practice.
-Often we will end a training session with an incorporating the routine into salsa or in a Rumba social to build confidence.
+Often we will end a training session by incorporating the routine into salsa or in a Rumba social to build confidence.

 Who is it for?

-The course starts from the very beginning and builds up to advanced material.
+The course starts from the very beginning and builds up to intermediate level (in Rumba).
 Both men and women are welcome and no prior knowledge is needed.
-The salsa con Rumba lesson and short parts of some lessons require some basic knowledge of salsa.
+One class will be on how to incorporate Salsa with Rumba – this particular class requires basic knowledge of Salsa.